-A. Target processor
+4.1 Target processor

-In our analysis, we choose an APF28-Dev board which is designed by Armadeus systems.
-The board is equipped with a Freescale iMX286 processor.
+For our work, we choose APF28-Dev board (see Figure 4.1) which is designed by Armadeus systems.
+The board is equipped with a Freescale i.MX286 processor capable of supporting a full real-time operating system (RTOS).
 This processor has an ARM926EJ-S core running at 454MHz with 32KB data cache and 16KB instruction cache at level 1.
-Both instruction and data caches are 4-way set-associative, with a cache line size of eight words.
+Both instruction and data caches are 4-way set-associative, with a cache line size of 8 words.
 The processor supports two replacement policies for caches which are random and first-in-first-out (FIFO).
-In our analysis, we configure the hardware to use FIFO replacement policy.
+For our work, we configure the hardware to use FIFO replacement policy.
 The processor also has a memory management unit (MMU).
 The MMU has a normal 2-way set-associative TLB and a fully-associative lockdown TLB.
-In our analysis, we lock all pages used for our application into the lockdown TLB to ensure that no page fault will occur, as our analysis tool is not modelling TLB.
+We lock all pages used for our application into the lockdown TLB to ensure that no page fault will occur, as our analysis tool is not modelling the TLB.